 She served as Director of Gender Studies from 2002-2011, during which time the program received the Emerging Center Award from the National Council for Research on Women in 2010.
-In the field of Gender Studies, Dr. McClain has researched the issue of domestic violence and sexual assault perpetrated against women with disabilities as part of her work in Gender Studies.
-Her work has been published in Barbara Waxman Fiduccia Papers on Women and Girls with Disabilities published by the Center for Women Policy Studies based in Washington DC.
+Dr. McClain has researched the issue of domestic violence and sexual assault perpetrated against women with disabilities as part of her work in Gender Studies.
+Her work has been published by the Center for Women Policy Studies based in Washington D.C.

-Dr. McClain is an activist for equity issues—particularly gender, disability, and sexual orientation—in academia, in Boise, and throughout the state.
-She currently serves as state secretary for the Idaho Safe Schools Coalition, and on campus she co-advises the BSU Gender Studies Club.
-For her work, she was named an Idaho Woman of the Year by the Idaho Business Review in 2008, an Idaho Woman Making History in 2009, and was a Les Bois Awards finalist in 2009 as well.
+Dr. McClain is an activist for equity issues–particularly gender, disability, and sexual orientation–in academia, in Boise, and throughout the state.
+For her work, she has been named an Idaho Woman of the Year; an Idaho Woman Making History; and a Les Bois Awards finalist.

-Dr. McClain is married with a daughter and son.
-She enjoys the outdoors and many athletic activities, especially swimming, hiking, snowshoeing, tennis, and racquetball.
+Dr. McClain is married, and she and her husband have a daughter and a son.
+Evenings and weekends will find her in the outdoors and engaging in athletic activities, especially swimming, hiking, snowshoeing, tennis, and racquetball.
 She also reads avidly in many genres and loves to cook.
-She’ll play just about any quiz-type game and became a 1-day Jeopardy champion in 2006.
-She recently role-played for the first time, immersing herself in the Game of Thrones setting.
-Go House Baratheon!
+She enjoys quiz-type games and became a 1-day Jeopardy champion in 2006.
+She has recently begun to experiment with Role Playing Games (RPGs), both in the classroom and for fun.

 Phone: (208) 426-1985

 Office Hours: Monday, 1:30-2:30 PM, Wednesday, 4:30-6:30 PM

 Intro. to Western Civilization to 1648

 Age of Renaissance and Reformation

 Saints and Sinners: Women in Christianity